SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 1: Create a ConfigMap for Redis Configuration

-A 'ConfigMap' allows you to manage 'Redis' configurations externally.
+A `ConfigMap` allows you to manage `Redis` configurations externally.
 Let’s start by creating one that will hold Redis-specific settings.

-1. In your terminal, create a file called 'example-redis-config.yaml' with the following content:
+1. In your terminal, create a file called `example-redis-config.yaml` with the following content:

 **Terminal**
 ```shell